Godflesh (EP): Background

 Fall of Because, the band that would eventually become Godflesh, temporarily dissolved in 1987 when Justin Broadrick left to drum for the English experimental group Head of David.
 After only six weeks with that band, Broadrick was fired for being, according to him, "too noisy" of a drummer.
-In April 1988, he and Fall of Because bassist G. C. Green reformed their project under the name Godflesh and set to work on a self-titled EP, which would be recorded in June and July of the same year at a studio in Birmingham; Broadrick and Green undertook production duties themselves.
+In April 1988, he and Fall of Because bassist G. C. Green reformed their project under the name Godflesh and set to work on a self-titled EP, which consisted of songs Broadrick had written for Head of David.
+Godflesh recorded these rejected tracks in June and July of the same year at a studio in Birmingham with Broadrick and Green undertaking production duties themselves.
 Crucially, it was in this reunion that Broadrick shifted from acoustic drums to vocals and guitar and that the percussion was instead programmed on an Alesis HR-16 drum machine.
 The decision to employ stiff, mechanical beats rather than a traditional human drummer would prove pivotal for Godflesh and industrial metal at large.
 About the title of the EP and of the band at large, Broadrick said, "I heard someone once say that music is the voice of God.
 The word 'God' conjures something immense and inconceivable.
 The 'flesh' part is what effects you on a physical level.
 Our music is loud and destructive."